Ptychography: Vectorial ptychography

 Vectorial ptychography needs to be invoked when the multiplicative model of the interaction between the probe and the specimen cannot be described by scalar quantities.
 This happens typically when polarized light probes an anisotropic specimen, and when this interaction modifies the state of polarization of light.
 In that case, the interaction needs to be described by the Jones formalism, where field and object are described by a two-component complex vector and a 2×2 complex matrix respectively.
-The optical configuration for vectorial ptychography is similar to those of classical (scalar) ptychography, although a control of light polarization (before and after the specimen) needs to be implemented in the setup.
-Jones maps of the specimens can be retrieved, allowing to quantify a wide range of optical properties (phase, birefringence, orientation of neutral axes, diattenuation, etc.).
+The optical configuration for vectorial ptychography is similar to that of classical (scalar) ptychography, although a control of light polarization (before and after the specimen) needs to be implemented in the setup.
+Jones maps of the specimens can be retrieved, allowing the quantification of a wide range of optical properties (phase, birefringence, orientation of neutral axes, diattenuation, etc.).
 Similarly to scalar ptychography, the probes used for the measurement can be jointly estimated together with the specimen.
 As a consequence, vectorial ptychography is also an elegant approach for quantitative imaging of coherent vectorial light beams (mixing wavefront and polarization features).